Not your average "Who makes the best AT?" thread. This is an above average one!

 1) Consumer Reports ranks Cooper AT3 as number 1.
 Several 4x4 magazines tested the top ATs and ranked Cooper AT3 best.
 Price is medium.
 Good value.

-As an added bonus, Firestone Destination AT is available in 33 x 10.5 R15, a great size that's hard to find.2) Tire Rack and Consumer Reports both rank Michelin LTX AT2 as number 2.
+2) Tire Rack and Consumer Reports both rank Michelin LTX AT2 as number 2.
 Price is expensive.
 It is great on dry and wet roads, and Winter roads.
 Those are high priorities with Tire Rack and especially Consumer Reports.
 However, I doubt it has any self cleaning ability for mud.

 3) Consumer Reports ranks Hankook Dynapro ATM as number 3.
 Petersons Offroad ranks Hankook Dynapro RF10 ATM as number 3.
 Price is expensive, but worth it, IMO.